Back to Blog

 2025 Express Entry Trends

-According to publicly available IRCC draw data, French language proficiency draws in 2025 have seen CRS cut-offs as low as 379 points.
+According to publicly available IRCC draw data, French language proficiency draws in 2025 saw CRS cut-offs as low as 379 points.
 By comparison, Canadian Experience Class draws during the same period required scores above 500.
 This represents a substantial difference for candidates who can demonstrate French proficiency.

 For example, the December 17, 2025 French language draw invited 6,000 candidates with a minimum CRS of 399.
 Earlier in the year, a March 2025 draw invited 7,500 candidates at a CRS of 379.